Linear Maximum Margin Classifier for Learning from Uncertain Data

-Assuming uncertainty in input under the SVM paradigm is not new.
-Different types of Robust SVMs have been proposed in several recent works.
-Bi and Zhang \cite{bi2004support} considered a statistical formulation where the input noise is modeled as a hidden mixture component, but in this way the ``iid'' assumption for the training data is violated.
+Assuming uncertainty in data representation has also drawn the attention of the research community in recent years.
+Different types of robust SVMs have been proposed in several recent works.
+Bi and Zhang~\cite{bi2004support} considered a statistical formulation where the input noise is modeled as a hidden mixture component, but in this way the ``iid'' assumption for the training data is violated.
 In that work, the uncertainty is modeled isotropically.
-Second order cone programming (SOCP) \cite{alizadeh2003second} methods have also been employed in numerous works to handle missing and uncertain data.
-In addition, Robust Optimization \cite{ben1998robust,bertsimas2011theory} techniques have been proposed for optimization problems where data is not specified exactly, but it is known to belong to a given uncertainty set $\mathcal{U}$, yet the constraints of the optimization problem must hold for all possible values of the data from $\mathcal{U}$.
+Second order cone programming (SOCP)~\cite{alizadeh2003second} methods have also been employed in numerous works to handle missing and uncertain data.
+In addition, Robust Optimization techniques~\cite{ben1998robust,bertsimas2011theory} have been proposed for optimization problems where the data is not specified exactly, but it is known to belong to a given uncertainty set $\mathcal{U}$, yet the optimization constraints must hold for all possible values of the data from $\mathcal{U}$.

-Lanckriet et al. \cite{lanckriet2003robust} considered a binary classification problem where the mean and covariance matrix of each class are assumed to be known.
+Lanckriet et al.~\cite{lanckriet2003robust} considered a binary classification problem where the mean and covariance matrix of each class are assumed to be known.
 Then, a minimax problem is formulated such that the worst-case (maximum) probability of misclassification of future data points is minimized.
 That is, under all possible choices of class-conditional densities with a given mean and covariance matrix, the worst-case probability of misclassification of new data is minimized.
-For doing so, the authors exploited generalized Chebyshev inequalities \cite{marshall1960multivariate} and particularly a theorem according to which the probability of misclassifying a point is bounded.